LilConsul/tinycompiled/README.md

 - Stack operations (PUSH, POP)
 - Special instructions (HALT, NOP)

 Each translation preserves the logical structure of the program, making it easy to follow and understand how high-level logic is implemented in assembly.

 ### 📊 Side-by-Side Visualization

 Using the **Textualize/Textual** Python library, TinyCompiled displays TinyCompiled code alongside its NASM translation in a diff-style table.
 This visualization allows users to clearly see the mapping between abstract instructions and real machine operations, highlighting the effect of each line in an interactive terminal interface.

-### 💻 CLI Interface
-The command-line interface provides simple commands for:
-- `tinycompiled compile INPUT_FILE [OUTPUT_FILE]` - Compile to NASM assembly (outputs to stdout if OUTPUT_FILE not provided)
-- `tinycompiled build INPUT_FILE OUTPUT_FILE` - Compile to executable binary
-- `tinycompiled run INPUT_FILE [--output OUTPUT_FILE]` - Compile and run program (temporary executable if OUTPUT_FILE not provided)

-All commands support `--verbose` and `--debug` options for additional output.

 ### 🖥️ GUI Interface

 The graphical interface provides:

 - Real-time code editor for TinyCompiled
 - Live compilation and preview of NASM output
 - File save/load functionality
 - Interactive terminal-based UI using Textual

 ### 📝 Language Features

 TinyCompiled supports:

 - **8 virtual registers**: R1-R8 (mapped to x86-64 registers)
 - **Variables**: User-defined identifiers with optional initialization
 - **Functions**: Named subroutines with parameters and return values